bertolinimarco/discord-bot-avonder/README.md

 # Avonder

-Your friendly bot for Aumyr Discord Server
+Your friendly bot for a Fantasy RPG Discord Server

 ## Dev